-Before I tell the story, I'll be vocally self-critical in the best of Amazon senses.
-I've written this survival guide based on my own experience, which I triangulated with colleagues who started with the business simultaneously.
-There is a good chance you will have to find your way to adjust and thrive in Amazon's peculiar culture.
+Before I tell the story, I’ll be vocally self-critical to the best of Amazon’s senses.
+I’ve written this survival guide based on my experience, which I triangulated with colleagues who started with the business simultaneously.
+There is a good chance you will have to find your way to adjust and thrive in Amazon’s peculiar culture.
 Yet, I hope that the suggestions and skills I advocate in this article will make you stronger regardless of your specific situation.
-Please note that Day One Careers is not affiliated with Amazon in any way.
+Please note that Day One Careers is not affiliated with Amazon.
 All views are our own and do not represent Amazon in any way.
 With these warnings out of the way, do read on.

 It was not my first time ramping up in a large and culturally distinctive organisation.
 Before I signed on the dotted line with Amazon, I spent twelve years in various Fortune 500 companies in multiple Sales and Marketing roles.
-With every career move came a new learning curve - very steep and painful at first, but progressively less taxing as time went by.
+Every career move served a new learning curve – very steep and painful at first but progressively less taxing as time went by.

-In the end, I made it through the shell shock and ended up spending over three years in Amazon Retail.
-I now consider my transition into Big Tech established, which makes me fortunate to pursue opportunities within tech that are closer to my heart (at least for the time being).
+Ultimately, I made it through the shell shock and spent over three years in Amazon Retail.
+I now consider my transition into Big Tech established, which makes me fortunate to pursue opportunities within tech closer to my heart (at least for the time being).

 It also gives me the benefit of hindsight.
-As I look back to my 6-month ramp-up, I can distil key learnings and epiphanies that I wish someone would have shared with me before I walked into Amazon's office for the first time.
+As I look back to my 6-month ramp-up, I can distil key learnings and epiphanies that I wish someone would have shared with me before I walked into Amazon’s office for the first time.
 With this article, I intend to pay it forward.
-If you are about to join Amazon or have just started, you may find them useful.
+You may find them useful if you are about to join Amazon or have just started.
 If you are or have been a tenured Amazonian, feel free to add your ramp-up tips in the comments section.